 Philosophy Department Prizes

-The Jonathan Lieberson Memorial prize is awarded to Joe Hamilton for his essay, "Meaningful Work and Internal Goods."
+The Jonathan Lieberson Memorial prize is awarded to Joe Hamilton for his essay, "Heidegger on Freedom, Finitude, and the Transformation of Norms."

-The David H. Siff prize is awarded to Andrew Richmond for his essay, "What is a Theory of Nueral Representation For?"
+The David H. Siff prize is awarded to Nikitas Koutoupes for his essay, "On the Unintended Explanatory Power of GRW."

 LINA KAHN PRIZE: